- Builder Deposits

 Here is a video in case you would rather watch

 Builder Deposits in a New Home Neighborhood.

-The amount and timing of deposits can depend on the neighborhood and builder.
-In the Triangle area you will find new home neighborhoods with builders who sell just a few custom homes a year to large national and regional builders (production builders).
-The plans and changes provided and allowed by the builders can vary from only cosmetic upgrades to structural changes.
+The deposit can be as little as $5000 or as much as 10%.
+The amount and timing of deposits depends on the neighborhood and builder.
+In the Triangle you will find new home neighborhoods with builders selling just a few custom homes a year to large national and regional builders (production builders).
+Builders allowing changes vary from only cosmetic upgrades to structural changes.
 The builders contract (totally biased toward them of course!) will detail the amount and timing of deposits and other payments.

 If you add upgrades after you sign the contract you will usually have to pay for a % of changes and upgrades in cash at the time of the change.
 Building a home ties up a significant amount of cash.
 If you have a home to sell you should go ahead and do that before you contract to build even if you have to rent during construction.
 Builders won’t do contingencies except in special cases when they were planning on building the home as a spec anyway.

 Sometimes a small builder doesn’t have the capital to buy the lot and get a construction loan.
-The builder may arrange with the developer to buy lots as they get a contract.
-You go to the bank and get the construction loan and you buy the lot with the first construction draw.
-Lenders usually will lend you 75-80% of the appraised value for a construction loan and you will be responsible for construction loan interest (interest only on the amount drawn) and any changes above the amount of the loan.
+They will ask that you get the construction loan.
+Lenders usually will lend you 75-80% of the appraised value for a construction loan and you will be responsible for construction loan interest (interest only on the amount drawn) and any changes and upgrades above the amount of the loan.